 In the light of the above survey, it is undoubtedly evident that the COVID-19 vaccine has impacted the decision of the women planning their pregnancy but still, many women without any pre-existing conditions want to go ahead with their previous call.

-So, if you are planning for a pregnancy, it is completely safe and recommended for you to take the vaccine but you do need to consult with your doctor first so that they can check your history and make an informed decision.
+So, if you are planning for a pregnancy, it is completely safe and recommended for you to take the vaccine.
+But you do need to consult with your doctor first.
+They can check your history and make an informed decision.